CasualChampionships/arcade/docs/arcade-dimensions/basic-usage.md

 Alternatively, we can dynamically create `DimensionType`s however they cannot be synchronized to clients, as these are synced during the configuration phase.
 Because of this we need to be careful with what we change in our dynamic `DimensionType`s.
-For example, we cannot change the height of the world, but we can for example change whether beds work.
+For example, we cannot change the height of the world, but we can, for example, change whether beds work.
 Anything that is purely server-side can be changed without issue.
 ```kotlin
 val builder = CustomLevelBuilder()